SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 Log Out option to close the session and go back to the home page.
 Log Out Link

+### About Us

+Section with general info about the site

 ## Existing Features